-MA: I think so. [laughs].
-I think I was excellent.
-Yes.
-I like to think I was a good observer for more.
-I wish on more trips I had gone like above and beyond and done all the things and gotten link frequencies on every species that I encountered and like, always submitted my species verification photos when I encountered something instead of saying like, oh, I'll see that fish like on my next trip.
-I could have definitely, data wise, gone more above and beyond.
-But when it comes to like the personable side of being an observer and being able to kind of like reflect back the personality that the captain or crew almost like, wants to see, if it's a chattier captain and crew, they're going to want a chattier observer so that they don't think that you're like, quiet or you don't like them or like things like that.
-Or if there are more reserved crew or captain who just wants to, like, be in the wheelhouse by himself, being able to like, recognize that and just like, stay out of his way and just ask them the questions that I got to ask and let him do his thing, and I'll do my thing.
+MA: Thanks. [laughter] I like to think I was a good observer.
+I wish on more trips I had gone above and beyond and done all the things and gotten link frequencies on every species that I encountered and always submitted my species verification photos when I encountered something instead of saying, "Oh, I'll see that fish like on my next trip."
+I could have definitely, data-wise, gone more above and beyond.
+But when it comes to the personable side of being an observer and being able to reflect back the personality that the captain or crew almost wants to see, if it's a chattier captain and crew, they're going to want a chattier observer so that they don't think that you're quiet or you don't like them or like things like that.
+Or if they're a more reserved crew or captain who just wants to be in the wheelhouse by himself, being able to like, recognize that and just stay out of his way and just ask them the questions that I got to ask and let him do his thing, and I'll do my thing.
 So, I think I was able to get along with crews really well.
 So, in that sense, I think I was a good observer.